italia/ckan-it/README.md

 If you only want to run a CKAN instance and use it to manage and publish your own data, you can stop here.
 In a production environment you can install and setup a proxy server in front of CKAN with https support.

-WARNING: all data are stored in internal Docker volumes without persistence!
-In a production environment you should mount internal volumes on local folders updating the docker-compose configuration.
+WARNING: all data are stored in [Docker named volumes](https://success.docker.com/article/different-types-of-volumes)!
+In a production environment you should mount these volumes on local folders updating the [docker-compose configuration](https://docs.docker.com/compose/compose-file/compose-file-v2/#volumes) accordingly.

 To bring down the test environment and remove the containers use